odbalapure/design-patterns/observer/REAMDE.md

 - Maintains an internal list of `FitnessDataObserver` objects.
 - When data is pushed, it updates its internal state and calls `notifyObservers()` to broadcast the change.

+**NOTE:** Other classes that could implement the `FitnessDataSubject` interface are any classes that need to notify observers about changes in their state.
+Examples include:
+- `HeartRateMonitor`: Notifies observers when heart rate data changes.
+- `SleepTracker`: Notifies observers about sleep pattern updates.
+- `WaterIntakeTracker`: Notifies observers when water intake is logged.
+- `WorkoutSession`: Notifies observers about workout progress or completion.
+- `NutritionLog`: Notifies observers when new nutrition data is added.

 ### Concrete Observers (eg: LiveActivityDisplay)

 - Implements `FitnessDataObserver`.